Knowing how to throw a good punch is one of most basic skills in life, and a critical complement to any firearms or melee weapons training.

 Put up Your Dukes

 Now it’s time to “fortify” your defenses, i.e. your posture.
+This is important when learning how to properly punch your adversary.
 Tuck your chin in and bring up your fists in front of your face.
 Keep your fists level with your cheeks, and your elbows slightly bent.
 By doing this you protect your face, as well as position your elbows close to your sides in order to protect your ribs and vital organs from counter-assault.

 Fighting Foot Forward